 F3 and/or F4 is also part of the Samson family plot with this impressive monument to Caroline, relict (widow) of Daniel Henry Scott (c1834-1874).
 She died in 1923, aged 77.
 Her husband was the son of harbourmaster Captain Daniel Scott (1800-65).
 Caroline was the eldest daughter of Lionel Samson, explaining why she was interred here - despite the inscription not mentioning the relationship or her maiden name.
 Her husband was buried in the Church of England section of the Skinner St Cemetery in 1874, having died of 'debility'.

 Charles Henry May is buried at F5.
-His first wife, Alice Cooper, would have been buried in the Vale St Cemetery, as she died in 1897.
-His second wife, Esther Maisel, was cremated and is remembered by a plaque on a seat near the entrance to the cemetery.
+His first wife, Annie Cooper, would have been buried in the Vale St Cemetery, as she died in 1897.
+His second wife, Esther Masel, was cremated and is remembered by a plaque on a seat near the entrance to the cemetery.

-A seat near the entrance of the cemetery is the memorial of Esther Maisel, her only child Frederick, and his wife Catharine, and has plaques for each of them.
+A seat near the entrance of the cemetery is the memorial of Esther Masel, her only child Frederick, and his wife Catharine, and has plaques for each of them.

 Nothing to indicate what is between Charles May at F5 and Isaac Ostrovsky at F8.